Trump, Biden Cede Stage to Voters for Election Day Verdict

 Fighting to the end for every vote, Biden was headed to Philadelphia and his native Scranton on Tuesday as part of a closing get-out-the-vote effort before awaiting election results in his hometown of Wilmington, Delaware.
 His running mate, Sen. Kamala Harris, was visiting Detroit, a heavily Black city in battleground Michigan.
 Both of their spouses were headed out, too, as the Democrats reached for a clear victory.

-Trump, after a morning appearance on his favored network, Fox News, planned to visit his campaign headquarters in Virginia.
-He invited hundreds of supporters to an election-night party in the East Room of the White House.
+Trump, after a morning appearance on his favored network, Fox News Channel, planned to visit his campaign headquarters in Virginia.
+He invited hundreds of supporters to an election night party in the East Room of the White House.

-"I just want it to be done,” said Starlet Holden, a 26-year-old medical biller from Queens, New York, who planned to vote for Biden but spoke for many on both sides of the campaign.
+"I just want it to be done,” said Starlet Holden, a 26-year-old medical biller from New York City, who planned to vote for Biden but spoke for many on both sides of the campaign.

 On their final full day on the campaign trail, Trump and Biden broke sharply over the mechanics of the vote itself while visiting the most fiercely contested battleground, Pennsylvania.